 By the time Lewis began his column, he had made himself known as an advocate of racial equality, both through his reporting and in Portrait of a Decade.
-He turned to that theme repeatedly in the columns, beginning in the
+He turned to that theme repeatedly in the columns, beginning in the early 1970s and continuing into the twenty-first century.

-Lewis wrote three books about the Supreme Court: Gideon's Trumpet (1964), Portrait of a Decade (1964), and Make No Law: The Sullivan Case and the First Amendment (1991).
-194 early 1970s and continuing into the twentyfirst century.
 In 1991, more than two decades after the column was introduced, Lewis went to an advance screening of ABC's two-part series on the cases that made up Brown v.
 Board of Education.
 "At the end," he wrote, "I was in tears, as were some others who saw advanced screenings.
 That testifies to the power of the film-and of the events it describes.
 They transformed this country in a way unmatched at any other time or place."